chia0360/MDP-Group04/README.md

 Named Files folders are allocated for Documentations like Progress Reports and Wiki, CheckLists and References
 -   Check List and Milestones
 -   Project Report and Wiki
--   Senioor Codes and References
+-   Senior Codes and References
--   joel test
+-   Joel Test